 Using DWG Underlay in Assemblies

-Now, in Inventor 2018, you can use these DWG Underlays directly in assemblies as well.
-In previous versions you needed to create a seperate part and then add that part to the assembly.
+You can also use these DWG Underlays directly in assemblies as well.
+In previous versions you needed to create a separate part and then add that part to the assembly.
 We cover both workflows as well as showing how associativity works in assemblies too.
+This was introduced in version 2.

 So What Next?